-The entire NVNA and Hospice team don’t just assist the patient, but also providing support to the family as well.
+The entire NVNA and Hospice team doesn’t just assist the patient, but provides support to the family as well.
 With extensive counseling, grief support and assistance community resources, our social workers will meet with the patient and family as needed.

 As an optional service, our NVNA and Hospice chaplain is available for visits no matter what the patient’s personal beliefs and spiritual needs are.
 If you would prefer to be connect with local clergy or resources instead, our team is more than willing to make that connection for you.

 Hospice bereavement services are an important support system before, during, and after a loved one’s death.
 Our bereavement coordinator is a licensed social worker who provides support to surviving family members for up to 13 months following the loss of a loved one.